Vision and Mission

 Another critical benefit is the availability of the resources and capabilities of each member.
 Some members along with RAAP's partners have produced booklets, DVDs, sermons and training materials which can be used with great impact.
 No one has to develop all the necessary tools for this work.

 Because of its interchurch and interfaith nature RAAP speaks with a strong and commanding voice to both government and industry.
 No one faith group has the strength needed to speak to these issues as effectively and persuasively as we can together.
 History speaks volumes about the power of our united voices.

 Members have access to great expertise and knowledge on these issues.
 Key individuals within the Religious Alliance Against Pornography are world experts on the harm of pornography, rapidly changing technology used to deliver the sexualized message of the culture, the causes of addiction and solutions to it and many other related topics.
 Such expertise is not only available within RAAP members themselves but also through partnership with other organizations, speakers and authors.

 Each faith group is expected to have a representative who will participate in the monthly calls of RAAP whenever possible.
 All members are to make the issue of pornography and the sexualization of the culture a high priority, recognizing that their members are all being impacted.
 Financial support of RAAP is needed and most appreciated but there is currently no obligation to do so.

 Contact and Follow UP

-For further information or to discuss joining RAAP please contact Rick Schatz, Executive Director of the organization.
-He can be reached by phone at 513.237.0088 or by email at [email protected]
+For further information or to discuss joining RAAP please contact Joanie Rielage, Executive Asst. of the organization.
+She can be reached by email at [email protected]